losttype/open.losttype.com/README.md

 # Now available at http://localhost:9000
 ```

 Now, develop as you’d like!
-The templates are written using Jade and the CSS is written using Sass, which will both automatically update in the browser upon you refreshing.
+The templates are written using Jade and the CSS is written using Sass, which will both automatically updated in the browser when you refresh.

 ## License